areye022/goodreadme/README.md

 ## License

-This application is licensed under the The zlib/libpng License.
+This application is licensed under the [BSD 2-Clause License](./LICENSE.txt).